Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Setup and methods

 After the cell is cooled down below 1~K, the liquid helium is condensed into the cell and the liquid level is set approximately midway between the bottom and top plates of the parallel-plate capacitor, as determined by measuring the capacitance between the guard electrodes of the bottom and top plates using a capacitance bridge (Andeen-Hagerling 2700A).
-Electrons are produced by the thermionic emission from a tungsten filament mounted on the top plate close to the guard electrode, while a positive dc bias voltage of $V_\textrm{BCBM}=20$~V is applied to the central and middle electrodes of the bottom plate, while all other electrodes are grounded.
-We assume that electrons charge the surface of liquid above the biased electrodes to the saturation condition such that the electric field above the charged surface becomes completely screened.
+Electrons are produced by the thermionic emission from a tungsten filament mounted on the top plate close to the guard electrode, while a positive dc bias voltage of $V_\textrm{BCBM}=20$~V is applied to the central and middle electrodes of the bottom plate ($V_\textrm{BCBM}=V_\textrm{BC}=V_\textrm{BM}$), while all other electrodes are grounded.
+The areal density of surface electrons after charging corresponds to the complete screening of the electric field above the charged surface of liquid.
 It is observed that the reflection spectrum of the device becomes very noisy, presumably due to variation in the impedance of the cell caused by fluctuations of the charged surface of liquid.
-An example of reflection spectra taken before and after the electron deposition are shown in Fig.~\ref{fig:2}.
-In order to stabilize the electron system, the dc voltage $V_\textrm{BCBM}$ is increased to 30~V, while the guard electrodes of the top and bottom plates are set to $V_\textrm{BG}=V_\textrm{TG}=-60$~V. It is observed that under such conditions the refection spectrum nearly coincides with the reflection spectrum without electrons, see Fig.~\ref{fig:2}.
+An example of reflection spectra taken before and after the electron deposition are shown in Fig.~\ref{fig:3}.
+In order to stabilize the electron system, the dc voltage $V_\textrm{BCBM}$ is increased to 30~V, while the guard electrodes of the top and bottom plates are set to $V_\textrm{BGTG}=-60$~V ($V_\textrm{BGTG}=V_\textrm{BG}=V_\textrm{TG}$).
+It is observed that under such conditions the refection spectrum nearly coincides with the reflection spectrum without electrons, see Fig.~\ref{fig:3}.